wojciechkubiak/opqn-web/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-## What's next
-* Graphs for every user, for weight, pressure and glucose.
-* Option to sign out from patron, from protege side.

 ## More about ReactJS